numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_compressor.md

 ### (Optional) Build [SparseSignRecipe](@ref SparseSignRecipe) and apply it to the system

-While the solver can use the `sparse_compressor` to perform the compression method on-the-fly, we can stop here to configure other "ingradients".
+While the solver can use the `sparse_compressor` to perform the compression method on-the-fly, we can stop here to configure other "ingredients".
 However, it can sometimes be useful to form the compression matrix and the compressed system explicitly to get an idea of your compression matrix.
 Therefore, we will continue playing with it.